Electric guitars are nothing without a good guitar amp.

 Tube-Driven Vs. Solid-State Amps

-One of the main things to think about is whether you want a tube-driven amp or a solid-state one.
+One of the main things to think about is whether you want a tube-driven amp or a solid-state power amp.
 The main reason to go with a tube amp is the overall warmth and power in tone, as well as dynamic response.

 You don’t only get a great sound out of it, but it also “breaks” more the harder you play.
 Of course, tube amps are more expensive, require maintenance, and are more delicate.
 Despite the drawbacks, most guitarist prefer them over solid-state ones, due to their sound.

 The overall output power is one of the main factors to look into when buying a guitar amp.
-One important thing to be aware of is that tube amps sound way louder than solid-state ones at the same wattage.
+One important thing to be aware of is that power tubes sound way louder than solid-state amplifiers at the same wattage.

 As far as live shows go, you’ll need to look at solid-state amps that go past 25 or 30 watts or tube-driven amps that have 15 or more watts.
-If we’re talking about metal music or larger venues, then you’ll probably need more power: at least 50 watts for tube amps and over 70 for solid-state amps.
+If we’re talking about metal music or larger venues, then you’ll probably need more power: at least 50 watts for tube amplifiers and over 70 for solid-state ones.

 Plenty of amps these days have on-board effects.
 Of course, this does not make them “better” or “worse,” but it definitely makes things more interesting.

-Vintage-oriented tube amps that focus on the “organic” tone that breaks when you push the volume usually come with only a reverb effect or with no effects at all.
-Interestingly enough, cheaper solid-state amps usually come with an abundance of different effects emulations.
+Vintage-oriented tube models that focus on the “organic” tone that breaks when you push the volume usually come with only a reverb effect or with no effects at all.
+Interestingly enough, cheaper modeling amplifiers usually come with an abundance of different effects emulations.

 What’s more, these lower cost amplifiers often even have integrated digital amp modeling units.
-This way, they manage to replicate the tones of some of the well-known amp models, both old school and modern.
+This way, they manage to replicate the classic tones of some of the well-known amp models, both old school with a vintage vibe and modern.

-Of course, they’re usually not that convincing, but some of them can truly do a great job at this, even replicating a fraction of the dynamic response that some tube amps have.
+Of course, these digital amps are usually not that convincing, but some of them can truly do a great job at this, even replicating a fraction of the dynamic response that some tube amps have.
 In some rare cases, you’ll also find tube amps with some digital modeling features.

 Modern guitar amps are not as simple as they were back in the day.
 In almost all cases (an exception being some old-school-style tube amps), they’re more than just the combination of a preamp, power amp, and a speaker cabinet.

-You’ll usually see them having additional features, most notably an effects loop.
+You’ll usually see the best guitar amps having additional features, most notably an effects loop.
 This is a section of the amp between the preamp and a power amp where you can put some of your effects pedals, namely modulation and atmospheric effects.